| Author: | David Goodger <goodger@python.org> |

 Have you considered learning Python?
 It's a great language, focused on programmer productivity.
 Python excels at the rapid creation of maintainable code.
 It's scalable.
 And it's fun.
 Give it a try!

 There is one area where Python doesn't shine: raw speed.
-But that can be solved with extension modules written in C. The workhorse of the Polyform Puzzler project, the puzzler.exact_cover module, should be rewritten as an extension module in C for speed.
+But that can be solved with extension modules written in C. The workhorse of the Polyform Puzzler project, the ExactCover class (implemented in the puzzler.exact_cover_dlx and puzzler.exact_cover_x2 modules), should be rewritten as an extension module in C for speed.
 See section 4, The Code, for an introduction.

 Do you enjoy Polyform Puzzler and want to say thanks?
-Is there a feature you'd like to see implemented?
+Is there a puzzle or a feature you'd like to see implemented?
 (Yes, I can be bribed!)
 Well, I love real-world, physical polyform puzzles too, and I'd love to receive some!
 Here's my wish list:

 Plus, I have a wish list on Amazon.ca with a bunch of unrelated DVDs and books.
 My address is available on my résumé.